CezarHirsescu/Git-Cheatsheet/README.md

 git fetch upstream
 ```

-To pull changed from upstream:
+To pull changes from upstream:
 ```sh
 git pull upstream master # master could be "prod" or "main"
 ```